functorial/RestaurantRecommender/README.md

 6. Customer representations are now a mean of the non-null orders in their sequence instead of a sum.
 This is an attempt to make stronger predictions about newer customers.
 7. Remove the embedding layer for the vendor ids.
 The whole point of brand loyalty is that each brand (in this application, brand=vendor) is dissimilar from the others.
 Therefore, it is useful to store the vendor ids as orthogonal vectors.
 8. Add an extra dense layer to the end of the model.
-9. Remove the customer and vendor embeddings
+9. Remove the customer and vendor embedding layers.

 # Testing